rlk/site/courses/csc3102/topic3.md

 ## Abstraction

-It's easy to implement each of these in terms of a simpler existing, more general data structure, such as a doubly-linked list:
+It's easy to implement all of these in terms of a simpler existing, more general data structure, such as a doubly-linked list:

 		node *firstNode()
 		node *lastNode()